PhuongTay1109/PhuongTay1109/README.md

 <body>
     <h1 align="center">Hi there 👋 </h1>
     <p style="font-size: larger;">
-       I'm Tay, a student at HCMUTE, majoring in Information Technology.
-With myknowledge of web development, I am deeply passionate about solving problems and developing more applications for useful purposes.
+       I'm Tay, a student at HCMUTE, majoring in Software Engineering.
+With my knowledge of web development, I am deeply passionate about solving problems and developing more applications for useful purposes.
 Besides that, I am also willing to learn new technologies to enhance my programming skills.
     </p>
     <ul style="list-style: none;">
         <li>